YouTube Adds New Shorts and Revenue Analytics Tools in YouTube Studio

 As you can see in these example screens, creators will now be able to access summaries of all revenue data, and select deep dive pages for each monetization method.

-Some handy updates, as usual, form the YouTube team, which will provide more ways to manage and maximize your YouTube content.
+Some handy updates, as usual, from the YouTube team, which will provide more ways to manage and maximize your YouTube content.

 And Shorts is clearly the focus.
 It’s worth noting the continued emphasis on Shorts from YouTube, and to consider what that means for your posting strategy moving forward.